charlieroberts/genish.js/README.md

 ```
 ## develop & test
 The build script is a gulpfile.
 With gulp installed, run `gulp` or `gulp watch` in the top level of the repo. `gulp test` will run the testing suite (mocha).

+By default genish compiles to ES5.
+However, you can also target asm.js as with `gulp --target asm`.
+In `js/ugens` there are different folders for each compilation target, as well as a folder named `common` that contains ugens that are shared between targets.
+These shared ugens do not actually contain compilation instructions; instead they are higher-level ugens that combine other ugens that do possess compilation instructions specific to each target.

+You can access the current target being used with the keyword GENISH_TARGET.
+This is automatically inserted by browserify into every module that references it.